 Now you have identified the problem you solve and a client who will pay, you need to create a compelling value proposition that creates instant interest in what you do.
 Something that gets people to ask, “How do you do that?”

 10 Steps to Getting Funded

 This session will share what funders are looking for in entrepreneurs and their businesses, how to deliver a high-impact pitch, and how to avoid the eight red flags that kill funding opportunities.

 The winner of a Global Billion Dollar Idea Competition, who was also the CEO of a company twice chosen by Dow Jones as one of the 50 most promising startups in North America.

 A co-founder and advisor to multiple Canadian StartUps that have grown to tens of millions of dollars in revenue – one of them currently has revenue of over $100 Million and is still growing!

-One of Alberta’s most knowledgeable Lean Canvas facilitators who has created a full university course based on Ash Maurya’s Lean Canvas model.
+One of Alberta’s most knowledgeable Lean Canvas facilitators created an accelerator based on Ash Maurya’s Lean Canvas model.

 An aspiring student entrepreneur who went from having an idea nobody wanted to winning a $100,000 pitch competition to now being a Lean Startups Advisor that is an expert in assumption testing.